 Owning a business requires a vision balanced with attention to detail.
 You need to be a generalist who understands the multiple aspects of running a business, as well as the ability to step back and see the big picture and to reach into the future.
 The business environment is a complex place to be.
 Whether you wish to work as a consultant or freelancer, establish a corporation, or set up an operation that meets a need for very particular type of customer, there is a tremendous amount of information that you need to know and to apply.
-This three-day course provides essential learning for new business owners, whether the business is just in the idea stage or you have already begun and need to fill in the gaps.
+This course provides essential learning for new business owners, whether the business is just in the idea stage or you have already begun and need to fill in the gaps.

 WHAT STUDENTS LEARN